pwmt/zathura/doc/man/zathurarc.5.rst

 * ``jumplist``

   Move forwards/backwards in the jumplist.
+Pass ``forward`` as argument to move to the next entry and ``backward`` to move to the previous one.

 * ``navigate``